magento/magento2/app/code/Magento/AdminNotification/README.md

 ## Installation details

-Before disable or uninstall this module, please note that Magento_Indexer module depends on this module.
+Before disabling or uninstalling this module, note that the Magento_Indexer module depends on this module.

-For information about a module installation in Magento 2, see [Enable or disable modules](http://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-enable.html).
+For information about module installation in Magento 2, see [Enable or disable modules](http://devdocs.magento.com/guides/v2.3/install-gde/install/cli/install-cli-subcommands-enable.html).

 ### Events